mansam/fossbox/content/decause-some-poynted-questions.md

 Author: decause
 Tags: legacy, foss@rit
 Category: legacy
-Summary: As Resident Hacktivist at Rochester Institute of Technology ...
+Summary: As Resident Hacktivist at Rochester Institute of Technology ([http://www.rit.edu](http://www.rit.edu)), on behalf of the FOSS@RIT Campaign ([http://foss.rit.edu](http://foss.rit.edu)), I would like to know, from the journalists' perspective, how we can mold the tools of our CIVX platform ([http://civx.us](http://civx.us)) to best meet the needs of the Media, and how our students, fellows, and faculty, can bridge the gap for an industry in the midst of major paradigm shift.
+Our project specializ ...

 As Resident Hacktivist at Rochester Institute of Technology ([http://www.rit.edu](http://www.rit.edu)), on behalf of the FOSS@RIT Campaign